AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-templates.md

 1. Log in to your AEM Forms instance.
 1. Tap **[!UICONTROL Adobe Experience Manager]** ![adobeexperiencemanager](assets/adobeexperiencemanager.png) icon &gt; **[!UICONTROL Navigation]** ![compass](assets/compass.png) icon &gt; **[!UICONTROL Forms]** &gt; **[!UICONTROL Forms & Documents]**.
 1. Tap **[!UICONTROL Create]** &gt; **[!UICONTROL File Upload]**.
-An upload forms or package dialog appears.
+A dialog box appears.
 1. In the dialog box, browse and select the package or the archive to import.
-You can also select PDF document, XSDs, images, stylesheets, and XDP forms.
+You can also select other supported file types.
 Tap **[!UICONTROL Open]**.
 The folder or the file name that you select must not include any special characters.

    On the dialog box, verify the details of assets being uploaded, and tap **[!UICONTROL Upload]**.